Texture & Texture Mask

 In paint modes the texture is used as a color source, while for sculpting it is used to determine the strength of the brush.

-Sets the way the texture is applied to the brush stroke.
+How the texture is applied to the brush stroke.

-- View Plane
+- View Plane:

-- Area Plane
+- Area Plane:

 The 3D option allows the brush to take full advantage of procedural textures.
 This mode uses vertex coordinates rather than the brush location to determine what area of the texture to use.

-When using stencil scaling, X and Y are used to constrain the scaling to one axis.
+While using stencil scaling, X and Y are used to constrain the scaling to one axis.
 Pressing one of the buttons twice reverts to unconstrained scaling.